Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $320 per person.

 Scenic drive through the Dordogne Valley

 Tour director-led walking tour in Carcassonne

-Tour director-led walking tour in Arles: Amphitheater and Roman Theater
+Tour director-led walking tour in Arles: Visit to Arles' Amphitheater and Roman Theater

 Visit to the Pont du Gard Roman aqueduct

-Optional Excursion to Monaco and Èze: Fragonard perfume factory in hilltop village of Èze
+Optional Excursion to Èze and Monaco: Visit to the Fragonard perfume factory in Èze-Village

 Set out on a coach tour of the city in the company of a local guide.
 On the Right Bank of the River Seine, see Napoléon's Arc de Triomphe, the Champs-Elysées, the Place de la Concorde, and the exuberant Opéra Garnier.
 On the Left Bank, discover the Eiffel Tower, the Invalides, the Latin Quarter and Saint-Germain-des-Prés.